Soils 101: How to know your type of soil, and what this means for you

 Yeah, way more complex.

 Although there are other ways to classify them (mostly of interest to scientists), the chart above basically describes the types of soils according to how much they contain of three things: sand, clay and silt.
 In order to know the type of soil that you have, you need to take a sample of it to a laboratory, where they will perform a particle size analysis, or PSA.
-They will measure the sizes of the particles in your soil, and determine the percentage of sand, slit, and clay content based on what percentage of all the particles has the size of sand; what percentage has the size of slit; what percentage has the size of clay and so on.
+They will measure the sizes of the particles in your soil, plant organ, and determine the percentage of sand, slit, and clay content based on what percentage of all the particles has the size of sand; what percentage has the size of slit; what percentage has the size of clay and so on.
 Ultimately, you will receive an estimate in the form of “40% sand, 40% silt, and 20% clay”, which will allow you to go to this pyramid and do the following:

 Follow the lines that begin in each percentage of either sand, silt or clay, until they cross with each other.
 The point where all intersect shows under which category your type of soil falls.